 Computing Innovation Postdoctoral Fellow, Stony Brook University, 2009-2011

-Ph.D., Chemistry (Biochemistry emphasis), New Mexico State University, 2009
+Ph.D., Chemistry with Biochemistry specialization, New Mexico State University, 2009

-B.A., Chemistry and Comparative Religion, Emory University, 1998
+B.A. with Highest Honors, Chemistry and Religion (comparative), Emory University, 1998